-Except for emergency medical services, we do not cover services received from Non-Network Providers.
+Except for emergency medical services and non-emergency surgical or ancillary services at a Network Hospital or a Network ambulatory surgical Facility, we do not cover services received from Non-Network Providers.
 If a situation arises where a Covered Service cannot be obtained from a Network Provider located within the access standards established by us, and we confirm that no Network Provider is otherwise available, we will provide a Prior Authorization for you to obtain the service from a designated Non-Network Provider at no greater cost to you than if you went to a Network Provider.
 If Covered Services are not available from a Network Provider, you or your Primary Care Provider must request Prior Authorization from us before you receive services from a Non-Network Provider.
 Otherwise, you will be responsible for all charges incurred.